Samsung/TizenRT/apps/system/utils/README.md

 uptime           wm_test
 TASH>>
 ```

+>**NOTE**
+>We provide the configuration, *CONFIG_TASH_MAX_STORE_COMMANDS*, to set the maximum number of commands due to memory limitations.
+>When the history has maximum number of commands stored, the oldest command will be removed to store the last command.

 ### How to Enable
 Set *CONFIG_TASH_MAX_STORE_COMMANDS* value to use this command on menuconfig as shown below: